Invest Wisely

 Free Tax Software

-free efileLike it or not, it’s time to start working on filing your 2010 taxes.
-Tax software makers Turbotax and H&R Block both offer up free 1040EZ federal tax software and free federal e-filing (state is extra on both), which should be sufficient enough for 60-65% of Americans who do not itemize tax deductions (a crazy stat, if you ask me).
+Like it or not, it’s always time to be thinking about your taxes.
+Tax software makers Turbotax and H&R Block both offer up free 1040EZ federal tax software and free federal e-filing (state is extra on both), which should be sufficient enough for the majority of Americans who do not itemize tax deductions (a crazy stat, if you ask me).
+Check out my picks for the best and cheapest tax software (as well as the cheapest & free ways to e-file).

-Free Personal Finance Software
+Free Wealth Tracking Software

 If you’re looking for something that is simple and basic, check out my free to download budgeting spreadsheet.